-Based on these results, it can be concluded that the redevelopment of the CCCC is likely to provide a net benefit to the Bass Coast community, given the local community benefits it is likely to generate through tourism yields and visitors to the CCCC.
-It is also expected to generate a net benefit for the Victorian economy.
+Based on these results, it can be concluded that the redevelopment of the CCCC is likely to provide a net benefit to the Bass Coast, given the local community benefits it is likely to generate through tourism yields and visitors to the CCCC.
+The project is also expected to generate a net benefit for the Victorian economy more broadly.